-Bacteria Classification: Bifidobacteriaceae, Gardnerella

-Species: Gardnerella vaginalis
+Bacteria Classification: Bifidobacteriaceae, Gardnerella Species: Gardnerella vaginalis Strain: JCP8070

-Strain: JCP8481B

-Original Source: Gardnerella vaginalis (G. vaginalis), strain JCP8481B was isolated in 2011 from a clinical vaginal swab collected from a woman that tested positive for bacterial vaginosis (Nugent score = 10) in Missouri, USA.^{1,2,3}

-Comments: G. vaginalis, strain JCP8481B (HMP ID 1585) is a reference genome for The Human Microbiome Project (HMP).
+- Original Source: Gardnerella vaginalis (G. vaginalis), strain JCP8070 was isolated on July 28, 2011, from a clinical vaginal swab collected from a woman that tested positive for bacterial vaginosis (Nugent score = 8) at the Washington University School of Medicine in St. Louis, Missouri, USA.^{1,2,3} - Comments: G. vaginalis, strain JCP8070 (HMP ID 1580) is a reference genome for The Human Microbiome Project (HMP).
 HMP is an initiative to identify and characterize human microbial flora.
-The complete genome of G. vaginalis, strain JCP8481B was sequenced at the Genome Institute at Washington University (GenBank: ATJF00000000).4

-Note: HMP material is taxonomically classified by the depositor.
+The complete genome of G. vaginalis, strain JCP8070 was sequenced at Washington University (GenBank: ATJK00000000). - Note: HMP material is taxonomically classified by the depositor.
 Quality control of these materials is only performed to demonstrate that the material distributed by BEI Resources is identical to the deposited material.

-G. vaginalis is a facultatively anaerobic bacterium commonly found in vaginal microbiota, however, some strains have been shown to be obligately anaerobic.^{5,6,7} It is often described as Gram-variable but has a thin, Gram-positive cell wall.8 Although G. vaginalis is commonly found in the vaginal microbiota of healthy individuals, it is one of the predominant organisms of the vaginal cavity in women with bacterial vaginosis.^{9,10}
+G. vaginalis is a facultatively anaerobic bacterium commonly found in vaginal microbiota.
+It is often described as Gramvariable but has a thin, Gram-positive cell wall.4 Although G. vaginalis is commonly found in healthy individuals, it is one of the predominant organisms of the vaginal cavity in women with bacterial vaginosis.^{5,6}